-- For patients with known or suspected smallpox, monkey pox, Viral Hemorrhagic Fever (VHF) (e.g., Lassa, Ebola, Marburg, Argentine, Bolivian) refer to the Infection Prevention policy: High Consequence Pathogens - Preparedness and Response Plan.
-This policy includes specific details on isolation and protocols. - Refer to the Infection Prevention policy: Infection Prevention Response to the Intentional Use of a Biothreat Agent for further information on possible infectious bioterrorism agents.
+- For patients with known or suspected smallpox, monkey pox, or Viral Hemorrhagic Fever (VHF) (e.g., Lassa, Ebola, Marburg, Argentine, Bolivian), refer to the Infection Prevention policy: High Consequence Pathogens - Preparedness and Response Plan.
+This policy includes specific details on isolation and protocols. - Refer to the Infection Prevention policy: Infection Prevention Response to the Intentional Use of a Biothreat Agent for further information on possible infectious bioterrorism agents. - 3.
+Signs for Special Precautions are available from Infection Prevention.